El Dorado City of Gold (pinball)

 El Dorado City of Gold is a pinball machine designed by Ed Krynski and released in 1984 by Gottlieb.
 The game features an El Dorado adventure theme.

 Different versions of this game with different names were released: its predecessor the pinball machine is based on, El Dorado (1975) - a one player replay version, Gold Strike - an Add-a-ball version, Lucky Strike an Add-A-Ball version for Italy, Target Alpha - a four player replay version, Canada Dry - a four player replay game made only for France, and Solar City - a two player replay version.

-Description
+Design

+It is the last game designed by Ed Krynski.
 Two explorers are depicted on the backglass that were portrayed by two Gottlieb video game artist, Jeri Knighton and Jeff Lee.
-The playfield features many drop targets.

 Original version (1975)

-The original version El Dorado from 1975 depicts a western theme on the backglass with a group of cowboys that found a treasure.
+The original version El Dorado from 1975 depicts a western theme on the backglass.

+Layout

+All these games share the same layout.
+There are ten drop-targets at the top of the machine, and five on the right.
+The game is controlled with four flippers, and includes a pop bumper near the top right of the playfield, and another towards the left side.

+Gameplay

+By knocking down all the top targets twice the player can earn an extra ball.
+The other group of five drop-targets advances the bonus multiplier.

+The 1975 versions have variations in scoring which affects gameplay.

 Digital versions

-El Dorado City of Gold is available as a licensed table of The Pinball Arcade for several platforms and is also included in Pinball Hall of Fame: The Gottlieb Collection.
+Some versions of Pinball Hall of Fame: The Gottlieb Collection include the 1984 version of El Dorado City of Gold The same developer released it for The Pinball Arcade.

-The original version El Dorado from 1975 is also available in The Pinball Arcade alongside Fireball.
+The original 1975 version of El Dorado also released for The Pinball Arcade.